AI Workshop: learn to build apps with AI →

 SameSite

-SameSite lets servers require that a cookie is not sent on cross-site requests, but only on resources that have the cookie domain as the origin, which should be a great help towards reducing the risk of CSRF (Cross Site Request Forgery) attacks.
+SameSite allows servers to require that a cookie is only sent on same-site requests (where the request origin matches the cookie domain), which helps reduce the risk of CSRF (Cross-Site Request Forgery) attacks.

 Lessons in this unit: